 His litigation experience includes trial and appellate practice before the Court of Appeals for the Federal Circuit.
 He has also prepared and prosecuted patent applications involving computers, software, digital and analog circuitry, and mechanical inventions ranging from medical equipment to micro-electromechanical systems.
 He also has prosecuted re-examinations and appealed successfully to the Board of Patent Appeals and Interferences.

 Ned is a member of the Cleveland Intellectual Property Law Association, Intellectual Property Owners Association and the Institute of Electrical and Electronic Engineers (IEEE).
-Ned is on the firm’s Executive Committee and co-chair of the firm’s Marketing Committee.
+Ned is on the firm’s Executive Committee and co-chair of the firm’s Marketing and Client Services Committee.

 He is the author of: